mayu-live/framework/klenod-plan.md

 - 2026-09-06: Added a tested adapter from `Klenod::Rack::AssetApp` responses to Mayu Protocol HTTP responses; it will be connected during the development server cutover.
+- 2026-09-06: Made the VDOM's error formatting provider-backed and stopped provider-backed components from consulting the legacy module graph for CSS.